-DIEP Flap Procedure
+DIEP Flap Surgery

 Dr. Orseck is pleased to offer the DIEP Flap (Deep Inferior Epigastric Artery Perforator) procedure to his patients.
-The DIEP Flap procedure is the most advanced breast reconstruction procedure available today and as opposed to previously used procedures, this procedure leaves all of the patient’s abdominal muscles intact, using only available skin and fat (the “flap”) for breast reconstruction.
+DIEP Flap surgery is the most advanced breast reconstruction procedure available today and as opposed to previously used procedures, this procedure leaves all of the patient’s abdominal muscles intact, using only available skin and fat (the “flap”) for breast reconstruction.

-Benefits of the DIEP Flap Procedure
+Benefits of the DIEP Flap Surgery

 - Deep inferior epigastric vessels that supply necessary blood are reattached to allow necessary blood flow to the replanted tissues, resulting in a more natural-looking and feeling breast

 - Donor tissues taken from the abdominal wall is very similar to that found in breast tissue, which enhances the aesthetic outcome